Wakoma/OfflineAI/resources/tools.md

 ## Why might this be useful for community networking and/or capacity building?

-In underconnected communities without access to resources such as stackoverflow, offline ML coding tools could be use for software development and education.
+- In underconnected communities without access to resources such as stackoverflow, offline ML coding tools could be use for software development and education.

+- AI-assisted coding tools can empower local citizen scientists to analyze data collected offline (e.g., weather patterns, agricultural yields, health trends) and develop solutions using generated code.

 ## Qwen2.5